jmashuque/wavi-capture-gui-for-osint/README.md

 5. Enter a case name or template.
 The default is `Case-%date%`; use **Insert Tag** for tags such as `%date%`, `%time%`, `%datetime%`, `%year%`, `%month%`, `%day%`, `%hour%`, `%minute%`, and `%second%`.
 6. Paste URLs into the URL box or select an input file.
 The URL box takes priority if both are used.
 7. Select the VPN/network adapter used for the capture, if applicable.
+8. Press **Check VPN** to verify that the selected VPN/network adapter is connected, if VPN checking is enabled.
-8. Run **Preflight Check** to confirm required files exist and determine whether the existing yt-dlp, FFmpeg, FFprobe, and Deno binaries are allowed to execute.
+9. Run **Preflight Check** to confirm required files exist and determine whether the existing yt-dlp, FFmpeg, FFprobe, and Deno binaries are allowed to execute.
-9. Start the capture with **Start Capture**.
+10. Start the capture with **Start Capture**.
-10. Review the output log.
+11. Review the output log.
-11. Open the case folder using **Open**, or use **Tools > Open Case Browser** to review case folders, thumbnails, media details, sidecar files, summaries, and manifest verification.
+12. Open the case folder using **Open**, or use **Tools > Open Case Browser** to review case folders, thumbnails, media details, sidecar files, summaries, and manifest verification.

 Case name templates are resolved when capture starts.
 The resolved case folder is previewed below the Case Name field, and the app warns before using an existing populated folder.